mrciolino/wiki-backup/classes/gondian-artificer.md

 Forged by the legendary artificer Bazzdos, the Gondian Warforged are living constructs who embody the perfection of tool mastery, the power of the forge, and the genius of magical communication.
 These mechanized **artificers have integrated workshops, communication arrays, or flight systems directly into their bodies**, becoming living embodiments of their chosen craft and architects of construct civilization.

+**🔨 Proficiencies**: You gain proficiency with one set of artisan's tools of your choice.
+If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.
+**🧰 Crafting**: You can craft both non-magical and magical items using your chosen artisan’s tools, provided you have the necessary materials, time, and tool proficiency.
+Crafting speed, cost, and difficulty vary by item complexity and rarity.
+**🏛️ Community Building**: You can build shrines, facilities, and support structures for warforged and constructs.
+Projects require tool proficiency, materials, labor, and 5 successful checks (DC 12–20).
+Failed checks alternate between +25% cost or time.
+Your specialized integration unlocks specific structures and enhancements.

 ## Spells

 You always have certain spells prepared after you reach particular levels in this class, as shown in the Gondian Warforged Spells table.
 These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.